TheOdinProject/curriculum/web_development_101/introduction_to_web_development.md

 I want you to know that this will not be easy.

-There are plenty of other online curriculums for beginners, but they are often in an extremely isolated and controlled environment, and learning only a specific topic.
+There are plenty of other online curriculums for beginners, but they are often taught in an extremely isolated and controlled environment, and only cover a specific topic.

-The Odin Project takes a realistic view of what you need to know, and has you set up and work in your own environment that you'll be using when you get a job.
+The Odin Project takes a realistic view of what you need to know, and has you set up and work in your own environment, much like what you'll be doing when you get a job.

-It acknowledges you need a wide variety of skillsets and languages to reach an employable level.
+It acknowledges that you need a wide variety of skillsets and languages to reach an employable level.

 It is constantly evolving because of people like you who further along will oftentimes pay it forward and incrementally improve our content again and again.